BalancingIntermediate

 Avoid this pose if you have:

-• High blood pressure (uncontrolled)
+• High blood pressure (the backbend and balance are demanding)

-• Vertigo or inner ear disorders
+• Severe vertigo or balance disorders

 Use This Pose